Troubleshooting coverage CLI issues#

 dotCover.exe cover <...> /Filters=-:xunit*

 By default, dotCover includes xUnit files in the coverage analysis and this results in larger coverage reports.
-This filter helps ensure that the resulting coverage data does not exceed the size limit accepted by the Codacy API when uploading the results.
+This filter helps ensure that the resulting coverage data doesn't exceed the size limit accepted by the Codacy API when uploading the results.

 Connect timed out while uploading coverage data#